-The distribution area of plaggic Anthrososl in NW-Europe is indicated in fig.1.
+The distribution area of plaggic Anthrososl in NW-Europe is indicated in Fig. 1.
 Pape (1972) published the first map of the distribution of plaggic agriculture in NW-Europe.
-Bastiaens & van Mourik (1995) found traces of intensivation and extension of this area in Vlaanderen (Belgium) while van Mourik (1999b) also reported plaggic Anthrosols in Schleswig (Germany).
-Beside this area with 'real' plaggic Anthrosols, Spek (2004, p.
+Bastiaens and van Mourik (1995) found traces of intensivation and extension of this area in Vlaanderen (Belgium) while van Mourik (1999b) also reported plaggic Anthrosols in Schleswig (Germany).
+Beside this area with "real" plaggic Anthrosols, Spek (2004, p.
 724) summarized information about the occurrence of soils with some evidence of application of plaggic manure in the Atlantic coastal zones of Norway, Denmark, France, Galicia, Scotland and Ireland.

-For this pilot study we selected three previously investigated plaggic Anthrosols in the Netherlands with an undisturbed plaggic horizon: Valenakker, Nabbegat and Posteles (fig.2).
-Pollen diagrams, C and OSL dates of these profiles were available and previously published separately in various articles.
-Here we combined these, and re-sampled the plaggic horizons of the profiles for biomarker analysis and new fossil pollen analysis to allow for comparison.
+We selected three previously investigated plaggic Anthrosols with an undisturbed plaggic Horizon In The Netherlands: Valenakker, Nabbegat and Posteles (Fig. 2).
+Pollen diagrams, radiocarbon and OSL dates were available.
+The plaggic horizons of these profiles were resampled for pollen and biomarker analysis as part of the present study.
 Vertical sampling resolution was: Valenakker 20 cm, Nabbegat and Posteles 10 cm.

-Valenakker (van Mourik et al. 2012) is situated southwest of the city Weert (middle Limburg) on the sport fields of a former college.
-As a result, during the 20th century the soil has never been ploughed or subjected to land consolidation.
-This profile has never been affected by roots of Zea mays, introduced in The Netherlands in the middle of the 20th century (van Mourik & Horsten, 1995).
+Valenakker (van Mourik et al., 2012) is situated southwest of the city Weert (middle Limburg) on the sport fields of a former college; during the 20th century the soil has never been ploughed or subjected to land consolidation.
+This profile has never been affected by roots of Zea mays, introduced in the Netherlands in the middle of the 20th century (van Mourik and Horsten, 1995).

-Nabbegat (van Mourik et al. 2013a) is situated on the Maashorst (eastern North-Brabant).
+Nabbegat (van Mourik et al., 2013) is situated on the Maashorst (eastern North-Brabant).
 The plaggic deposits were buried by drift sand around 1800 AD.
-Consequently, the plaggic deposits have perfectly been protected against damage by land consolidation or pollution afterwards (van Mourik et al. 2013a).
+Consequently, the plaggic deposits have perfectly been protected against damage by land consolidation or pollution afterwards (van Mourik et al., 2013).
 The site is now vegetated by oak and birch trees.
-Roots of these trees may have caused input of organic matter by decomposed roots in the upper part of the plaggic horizon (fig.3).
+Roots of these trees may have caused input of organic matter by decomposed roots in the upper part of the plaggic horizon.

-Posteles (van Mourik et.al, 2011) is situated in Twente (eastern Overijssel).
-The landowner informed us that during the last three generations this land was never subjected to deep ploughing or land consolidation but since 1960 Zea mays was regular sowed.
+Posteles (van Mourik et al., 2011) is situated in Twente (eastern Overijssel).
+The landowner informed us that during the last three generations this land was never subjected to deep ploughing or land consolidation but since 1960 Zea mays was regular

+15 sowed.
 In contrast to Valenakker and Nabbegat we can expect biomarkers of this deep rooting cultivated plant.

-2.1.
-Pollen analysis.
+2.1 Pollen analysis

 Pollen diagrams of plaggic Anthrosols provide paleoecological information about plant species, present on site and in the region during the formation of the plaggic horizon.

-Previous research showed that pollen grains, infiltrated in soils and incorporated in plaggic deposits, are well preserved in the anaerobic and acid microenvironment of excremental aggregates (van Mourik, 1999a, 2001) (fig 4,5).
+Previous research showed that pollen grains, infiltrated in soils and incorporated in plaggic deposits, are well preserved in the anaerobic and acid microenvironment of excremental aggregates (van Mourik, 1999a, 2001).

 Samples for pollen extraction were collected in 10 ml tubes in profile pits.
 For a correct matching of pollen and biomarker spectra of the plaggic deposits, the same samples were treated for both pollen and biomarker extraction and analysis.
 The pollen extractions were carried out using the tufa extraction method (Moore et al., 1991, p.
 50).
-For the identification of pollen grains, the pollen key of Moore et al. (1991, p.
-83-166) was applied.
-Pollen scores were based on the total pollen sum of arboreal and non-arboreal plant species.
+For the identification of pollen grains, the pollen key of Moore et al. (1991, 83-166) was applied.
+Pollen scores were based on the total pollen sum of arboreal and nonarboreal plant species.
 For the estimation of the pollen concentrations of the various soil horizons, the exotic marker grain method was applied (Moore et al., 1991, p.
 53).

-2.2.
-C and OSL dating.
+2.2 14C and OSL dating